Kenigs-glitch/MediaBot/README.md

 # MediaBot

-A Telegram bot that converts images and videos to videos using ComfyUI's image-to-video workflow.
+A Telegram bot that generates videos from images and creates images from text using ComfyUI workflows.

 ## Features

+- **Text-to-Image Generation** 🖼️ - Generate images from text prompts using DreamShaper
-- Image/video to video conversion with custom prompts
+- **Image/Video to Video Conversion** 🎬 - Convert images and videos to videos with custom prompts
+- **Smart Orientation Detection** - Automatically detects portrait vs landscape based on prompt content
-- Support for both photo and document uploads (images and videos)
+- **Support for both photo and document uploads** (images and videos)
-- Long video generation with multiple segments
+- **Long video generation with multiple segments**
-- Multi-prompt format support for batch processing
+- **Multi-prompt format support for batch processing**
-- Automatic media orientation detection and resolution adjustment
+- **Automatic media orientation detection and resolution adjustment**
-- Video frame extraction and processing
+- **Video frame extraction and processing**
-- Whitelist-based access control
+- **Whitelist-based access control**
-- Docker containerization
+- **Docker containerization**
-- Clean separation of configuration through environment variables
+- **Clean separation of configuration through environment variables**

 ## Prerequisites